GFirmer/Chem-Ed-Doctorate/Ponderings of a PhD.md

 <p>On this page I'm going to share blog entries that are all about being a research student.
 I hope some of it may be helpful to others!</p>

-<h3>Reviews of Books & Readings that have made me a better student</h3>
+<h3>Reflections on Books & Readings that have made me a better student</h3>

 [On Writing Well by William Zinsser]()